learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/OpenAI_On_Python.md

 We will now go through the application of OpenAI in python.

-## Prerequisites

-Before you start, ensure you have the following:
-- Python 3.6 or later installed on your system.
-- An active account with OpenAI and access to your API key.

 ## Installation

 Firstly, you need to start by installing the OpenAI Python client library.
 To do so open your terminal and run the following command: